shabnammirzoeva/Sprint-Planning-Notes/README.md

+# Sprint 43
+- All - Exit survey in QS #616 - @Peter Nordenstedt please review if we want to move forward with this ticket.
+The data seems unreliable, and I wouldn't want to spend resources, if that is the case.
+- <strike>PL: Update orders #677
+- IT: Add external agent to GAP contact centre #763
+- SE: New station (Deadline 26th Oct) #767
+- [BUG]German order is not terminated #750
+- [BUG] Order is in FAILED_PAYMENT instead of ACTIVE #749 </strike>
+- FR: Update Inspection fee T&Cs #777

 # Sprint 42
 - All - Exit survey in QS #616 - the data seems unreliable, hence we might skip this ticket altogether